bestia-dev-archived/rust_wasm_dodrio_router/README.md

 [comment]: # (lmake_readme cargo.toml data end)

-## local router with hash
+## local router with hash for dodrio vdom

-I needed a router for local hash routes in rust wasm.
+I needed a router for local hash routes in rust wasm for dodrio vdom.
 This library contains the generic parts.

-In the project add a file/mod with code like this example:
+In the project add a file/mod with specific implementation code like this example:
 <https://github.com/LucianoBestia/mem6_game/blob/master/mem6/src/routerimplmod.rs>

 ## cargo crev reviews and advisory